-Over the last two years, DCS has been working both collaboratively and strategically with Arizona Health Care Cost Containment System (AHCCCS), the Arizona Chapter of the Family Focused Treatment Association (AZ FFTA), the provider community, and other key stakeholders to make improvements in the TFC placement area through a project plan (see attached) with the Center for Health Care Strategies (CHCS).
-Our approach is to standardize TFC placements in four phases.
-Phases are as follows:
+Over the last three years, DCS has been working both collaboratively and strategically with Arizona Health Care Cost Containment System (AHCCCS), the Arizona Chapter of the Family Focused Treatment Association (AZ FFTA), the provider community, and other key stakeholders to make improvements in the therapeutic foster care (TFC) placement area through a project plan with the Center for Health Care Strategies (CHCS).
+Our approach was to standardize TFC placements in four phases.
+Phases were as follows: